-- Conduct, or hire a consultant to conduct an "Electrification Assessment and Action Plan" to outline actions and priorities for electrification of all local government owned facilities to move towards zero on-site fossil fuel combustion to meet or exceed 25% fuel switching by 2030.
+- BE 7-1 Conduct, or hire a consultant to conduct an "Electrification Assessment and Action Plan" to outline actions and priorities for electrification of all local government owned facilities to move towards zero on-site fossil fuel combustion to meet or exceed 25% fuel switching by 2030.
 Work with regional energy partnerships to implement plan for all facilities.
-Include new and existing buildings, explore strategies to address electricity storage, and create a case study to highlight and share challenges, solutions, and lessons learned to share with the broader community. - Establish a Green Buildings Policy requiring all new local government or publicly owned owned buildings to be 100% electric (or zero on-site fossil fuel combustion) by 2027.
+Include new and existing buildings, explore strategies to address electricity storage, and create a case study to highlight and share challenges, solutions, and lessons learned to share with the broader community. - BE 7-2 Support the establishment of a Green Buildings Policy to phase out on-site fossil fuel combustion and incentivize all new local government or publicly owned buildings to be 100% electric by 2027.